ouked/sudoku_solver/README.md

     :param state: State to solve
     :return: Solved state
     """
-    # Pick a column
+    # Pick a constraint to satisfy
-    pick = state.pick_constraint()
+    const = state.pick_constraint()

     # No more constraints to satisfy
-    if pick is None:
+    if const is None:
         return None

-    const, rows = pick
+    # List of satisfying RCV (row, column, value) tuples
-    values = list(rows)
+    satisfying_rcvs = list(state.a[const])

-    for rcv in values:
+    for rcv in satisfying_rcvs:
-        # Using select_row and deselect_row means that we don't need to make (deep) copies of the state, which are
-        # expensive.

-        # Select the row, get and remove the associated columns
-        columns = state.select_row(rcv)
-        # Add rcv of row to solutions
+        # Add RCV to solutions, and save removed conflicting RCVs
-        state.add_solution(rcv)
+        removed = state.add_solution(rcv)

-        # Return this state if it's correct
+        # Return this state if it's a goal
         if state.is_goal():
             return state

-        # Continue working on this state
+        # Continue trying this RCV
         deep_state = backtrack(state)

+        # Was a solution found?
-        if deep_state is not None and deep_state.is_goal(): return deep_state
+        if deep_state is not None:
+            return deep_state

+        # This RCV doesn't lead to a solved sudoku

-        # Deselect and remove rcv from solution, so that we can try the next rcv
+        # Remove RCV from solution and restore the matrix, so that we can try the next RCV
-        state.deselect_row(rcv, columns)
-        state.remove_solution(rcv)
+        state.remove_solution(rcv, removed)

 ```

-As the first series of rows that are tried will likely **not** be the solution, eventually the algorithm will backtrack,
+If the first RCV that is tested doesn't lead to a goal state, the algorithm will backtrack and any changes made to the
-and any changes made to the `SudokuState` object will need to be abandoned.
+`SudokuState` object will need to be abandoned.

 Initially this was achieved by creating a deep copy of the `SudokuState` object at each level of the recursion, creating
 independent copies of mutable fields (namely `A`).
 However, creating these copies was inefficient and slowed the